Buddhist temples in Korea: South Korea

 There are about 900 traditional Buddhist temples in South Korea, out of about 20,000 Buddhist temples in total.

 Notable temples in both Koreas

 The following list is sorted by Romanized names, but it also can be sorted by Korean names, by provinces (SK=South Korea, NK=North Korea), or by counties (i.e. gun or si).

 Some Korean names, and founding dates are to be completed (the founding date applies to the location, even if none of the original structures survive).

 A star in the first column denotes the 31 head temples designated during the Japanese colonial period.
-Recommended policy: no new entries, except from temples having their own English page in Wikipedia.